ManuelPalermo/SudokuSolver/README.md

 # SudokuSolver
+Simple sudoku solver
-Sudoku solver created as a project to learn more about backtracking
+Created as a project to learn more about backtracking